hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 - how close gene dispersions are from the curve
 - sample size (more samples = less shrinkage)

 **This shrinkage method is particularly important to reduce false positives in the differential expression analysis.** Genes with low dispersion estimates are shrunken towards the curve, and the more accurate, higher shrunken values are output for fitting of the model and differential expression testing.
+These shrunken estimates represent the within-group variation that is needed to determine whether the gene expression across groups is significantly different.

 Dispersion estimates that are slightly above the curve are also shrunk toward the curve for better dispersion estimation; however, genes with **extremely high dispersion values are not**.
 This is due to the likelihood that the gene does not follow the modeling assumptions and has higher variability than others for biological or technical reasons [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)].
 Shrinking the values toward the curve could result in false positives, so these values are not shrunken.
 These genes are shown surrounded by blue circles below.